grrrwaaa/gct753/src/pages/cellular.md

 - Your **name**
 - The **date**
 - The **title**
-- A **description** of the idea of the system, how it works, and why it is interesting, surprising, etc. What kinds of long-term behaviors it supports.
+- A **description** of the idea of the system, how it works (or why it doesn't), and why it is interesting, surprising, etc (or why it didn't meet your expectations).
+What kinds of long-term behaviors it supports.
 - A description of any **interactions** it supports (what the mouse does, what key presses do)
 - A description of the **technical realization**.
 (Perhaps you tried a few different algorithms until it worked as expected?)
 If you were inspired by another system, mention it.
 - Ideas for possible **future extensions** of the project.